Pelé Fast Facts

 1995-1998 - Serves as Brazil's extraordinary minister for sport.

-December 3, 1997 - Britain's Queen Elizabeth II awards Pelé an honorary knighthood.
+December 3, 1997 - Britain's Queen Elizabeth II awards him an honorary knighthood.

 1998 - A law passes, nicknamed the "Pelé Law," to address corruption in Brazilian football.
 It goes into effect in 2001.